 Customization: Flexibility vs. Control

 When it comes to customization, Salesforce Commerce Cloud offers more flexibility in that department.
-Businesses can create multiple storefronts, customize checkout flows, and set up international shipping fields, making it an excellent choice for global brands that are heavy on the brand identity.
+Businesses can create multiple storefronts, customize checkout flows, and set up international shipping fields, making it an excellent choice for global brands that are heavy on brand identity.

 To top that off, Salesforce Commerce Cloud provides advanced product attribution and catalog management, which is ideal for large businesses managing complex inventories and multiple catalogs.